 A vasectomy reversal (snip reversal or reversal of male sterilisation) is an operation to identify the cut ends of the vas (which has a minute diameter of 0.2 - 0.4 mm) and reconnect them to enable fertility.
 The vas is a tube that carries sperm from the testis to the penis.

 The main principles of this operation include:

-To achieve the best possible alignment of the minute vas lumens, even if the cut ends are different diameters.
+To achieve the best possible alignment of the minute vas openings (lumens), even if the cut ends are of different diameters.

 Connect them in a leak-proof manner.
 Any leakage can cause a blockage of the tube.

 Preserve the blood supply to the vas throughout the procedure.
 Over-handling can compromise the blood supply and cause scarring & blockage.